Chapter Summary

 If it's been more than a couple of weeks since your last update, then consider including a short recap in the

 chapter summary or opening notes.
-If it's been more than a month since your last update, then definitely include
+If it's been more than a month since your last update, then definitely

 a short recap.